 Dia de Muertos is a time to celebrate and remember those who have passed.
 It's a holiday to honor the dead with a joyous and festive celebration.
 Most people celebrate this as a loving holiday to stay connected to the unseen world.
 They adorn the graves of loved ones with flowers and offerings.
 But, there are some people that celebrate this holiday out of fear that their loved ones will seek revenge if they don't celebrate it.
 There is a lot of folklore and tradition surrounding Dia de Muertos.
+And there's even a Disney movie tie-in called Coco.

 Dia de los Muertos is celebrated on Nov 1st and 2nd of each year.
 Day of the Dead is really the "days" of the dead, celebrating on All Saint's Day and All Soul's Day.